 This Coconut Cake is a coconut lover’s dream!
 It isn’t just a white cake with coconut frosting but is infused with 3 types of coconut for ultimate coconut bliss!

 This homemade Coconut Cake will be the hit of Easter and every other occasion!
 Its unbelievably light and tender thanks to a unique Baker’s Illustrated mixing method and is infused with coconut through and through.
 It’s smothered in a thick cream cheese Coconut Frosting then cocooned in toasted coconut.
 And the best part is you can make the entire cake beforehand and freeze it, then just pull it out a few hours before your Easter festivities for stunningly delicious, stress free easy Coconut Cake!

 Can you believe Easter is just around the corner?!
 It falls on April 1st this year so it’s sneaking up on us which means it’s time to break out all those spring desserts!
 When I think Spring desserts, I think Coconut Cake – yesssss!
-As well as Coconut Banana Cream Pie, Lemon Blueberry Cake, Carrot Cake with Pineapple Cream Cheese Frosting, Strawberry Shortcakes, Blueberry Cheesecake Pie, Key Lime Cheesecake Dip and on and on.
+As well as Coconut Banana Cream Pie, Lemon Blueberry Cake, Carrot Cake with Pineapple Cream Cheese Frosting, Strawberry Shortcakes, Blueberry Cheesecake Pie, Chocolate Covered Strawberries and on and on.
 Bring on spring!

 Looking for More Easter Cake Recipes?

 - Chocolate Covered Strawberry Pound Cake